 When I first began interning in summer 2019, I was able to experience the affirmative asylum process in its entirety.
 I was able to meet with my client, fill out and file their I-589 (asylum application and withholding of removal), help them write their declaration, and represent them at the asylum office for their interview.
 I was able to form a close bond with my client that extended beyond their immigration narrative.
 I was able to get to know them as I would a friend and learn about their goals and dreams.
 That was my favorite part because I got to see them grow throughout our time together.
 They started out shy and timid but over time their confidence blossomed.
 This made hearing that they received asylum even more worthwhile.

 Similarly, during spring 2020 I fulfilled the same tasks, but I was able to attend more asylum interviews and represent more clients.
 However, during mid-March, COVID-19 cases had risen, and the Bay Area imposed shelter-in-place orders to reduce the impact of the virus.
-The orders caused a paradigm shift in the office.
-Our close-knit office consisting of personnel, interns, volunteers, and clients had to transition to remote work via Zoom or phone.
 Consequently, asylum interviews were cancelled, and many clients had their cases put on hold by USCIS.

 Having to work remotely over the summer comes with its own challenges and requires acclimation.
 Prior to the pandemic, I was able to associate a face with each client and remedy their discomforts.
 By stark contrast, it is very difficult to attach a face to a client via telephone calls and it is even more challenging to comfort them remotely.
 Working from home is a big change, but it is necessary in order to protect each other.